 Xinger III couplers are manufactured in large panels and then separated.
-A sample population of parts is RF small signal tested at room temperature in the fixture described above.
-All parts are DC tested for shorts/opens.
+All parts are RF small signal tested and DC tested for shorts/opens at room temperature in the fixture described above .
 (See "Qualification Flow Chart" section for details on the accelerated life test procedures.)